joshfeld2928/joshfeld2928/README.md

-Open to opportunities in Data Science | Machine Learning | Research Engineering
+Open to opportunities in Data Science | Machine Learning | Artificial Intelligence